rakhimov/scram/doc/fault_tree_graphing.rst

 Fault Tree Graphing
 ###################

-In order to make visual verification of a created tree, other diagram and graphing packages are employed.
-SCRAM writes a file with instructions for these external graphing tools.
+In order to make visual verification of a fault tree, other diagram and graphing packages are employed.
+SCRAM writes a file with instructions for the external graphing tools.

 SCRAM Fault Tree Graphing Specifics